liviucotfas/ase-web-and-cloud-applications-security/04 - MVCStore - Models, Repository, Database.md

 Entity Framework Core must be configured so that it knows the type of database to which it will connect, which connection string describes that connection, and which context class will present the data in the database.

-7. Add the following code to the `Startup` class
+7. Modify the `Main` method in the `Program` class as follows.

     ```C#
-    private IConfiguration Configuration;
-    public Startup(IConfiguration configuration)
+    public static void Main(string[] args)
     {
-        Configuration = configuration;
+        var builder = WebApplication.CreateBuilder(args);
+        builder.Services.AddControllersWithViews();
+        builder.Services.AddDbContext<ApplicationDbContext>(opts => {
+            opts.UseSqlServer(
+            builder.Configuration["ConnectionStrings:DefaultConnection"]);
+        });
+        var app = builder.Build();
+        app.UseStaticFiles();
+        app.MapDefaultControllerRoute();
+        app.Run();
     }
     ```
-8. Update the `ConfigureServices` method in the `Startup` class as follows.

-    ```C#
-    public void ConfigureServices(IServiceCollection services)
-    {
-        services.AddControllersWithViews();

-        // !!!! new/updated code {
-        services.AddDbContext<ApplicationDbContext>(options =>
-            options.UseSqlServer(
-                Configuration.GetConnectionString("DefaultConnection")));
-        //}
-    }
-    ```

     > The `IConfiguration` interface provides access to the ASP.NET Core configuration system, which includes the contents of the `appsettings.json` file.
-The constructor receives an `IConfiguration` object through its constructor and assigns it to the `Configuration` property, which is used to access the connection string.
+Access to the configuration data is through the `builder.Configuration` property, which allows the database connection string to be obtained.
+Entity Framework Core is configured with the `AddDbContext` method, which registers the database context class and configures the relationship with the database.
+The `UseSQLServer` method declares that SQL Server is being used.

     >Entity Framework Core is configured with the `AddDbContext` method, which registers the database context class and configures the relationship with the database.
 The `UseSQLServer` method declares that SQL Server is being used and the connection string is read via the `IConfiguration` object.